dynatrace-ace/data-access-and-partitioning-codespaces/README.md

 It will be the easiest way to setup, but consider the following:
 - GitHub Free (personal accounts): 120 core hours per month (≈ 60 hours on a 2-core machine), 15 GB storage per month
 - By default, a codespace stops after 30 minutes of inactivity.
 - What Happens When You Hit the Limit?
-You cannot create or open new codespaces unless you set up a spending limit and payment method, Quotas reset monthly
+You cannot create or open new codespaces unless you set up a spending limit and payment method, Quotas reset monthly.

 **Important** After finishing your lab, we recommend you to delete the codespace, so you don't run out of quotas and you can try it again if you need to!